-- Collect the completed Internship Evaluation Form from your Internship Supervisor.
-Make sure your Internship Supervisor has filled out the form as completely as possible, and signed and dated it.
+- Verify that your Internship Supervisor has completed your Internship Evaluation Form as completely as possible, and signed and dated it.

-- Email this form to the Internship Coordinator on the last day of classes of the semester you are doing your internship.
+- Submit your CSE internship evaluation form to CSE on the last day of classes of the semester when you are doing your internship.
 If you fail to submit this form, you will get a grade of "I" (Incomplete) for the internship.
 Choose one of these two submission methods:

 - If your Internship Supervisor wants to submit your completed CSE internship evaluation form directly to the Internship Coordinator, he/she may email it to firstname.lastname@example.org.